EXCLUSIVE -Wide-ranging SolarWinds probe sparks fear in Corporate America | Technology

 Gary Gensler, who took the helm at the SEC in April, has tasked the agency with issuing new disclosure requirements ranging from cybersecurity to climate risk.
 While the hack was first reported by Reuters https://www.reuters.com/article/us-usa-cyber-treasury-exclusive-idUSKBN28N0PG more than nine months ago, the actual impact of the wide-scale digital spying operation, which U.S. officials say came from a Russian intelligence service, remains largely unknown.

 Government officials have shied away from sharing a comprehensive account of what was stolen or what the Russians were after, but described it as traditional government espionage.
 Scores of companies have referred to the hacks in SEC filings, but many cite the events only as an example of the sort of intrusion they might one day experience.
-Most that say they had SolarWinds software installed add that they do not believe their most sensitive data was taken.
+Most who say they had SolarWinds software installed add that they do not believe their most sensitive data was taken or are unsure about the exact impact.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)